 1. The Platform

-Facebook, Instagram, TikTok, LinkedIn — each platform has its own pricing quirks.
+Facebook, Instagram, TikTok, LinkedIn, and others each have their pricing quirks.

-• Meta (Facebook & Insta) offers broad reach, solid targeting, and mid-range costs.
+- Meta (Facebook & Instagram) offers broad reach, solid targeting, and mid-range costs.

-• TikTok can be cost-effective but demands scroll-stopping creative.
+- TikTok can be cost-effective, but it demands scroll-stopping creative content.

-• YouTube sits somewhere in the middle, ideal for storytelling and brand lift.
+- YouTube sits somewhere in the middle, ideal for brand storytelling.

 2. Campaign Objective